lululy/random.noise/index.md

 ## [Stay Strong]Things I Learned Recently
-Focus on what I can do, rather than how I feel.
+- Focus on what I can do, rather than how I feel.
+- Focusing on negative feeling won't solve the problem and makes myself feel worse.

 ## [Journal Article Writing]Things I Learned Recently
 1. Don't be a perfectionist in writing joural article.